oracle/cloud-native-devops-workshop/db-devops/CloudNative100.md

 ## Required Artifacts
 - The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.

-# Create Twitter Feed Marketing Project
+# Create Alphaoffice Marketing Project

 ## Create Developer Cloud Service Project